engineer-work/Join-Company/startup/issue-happen-to-me-while-working-in-startup.md

 # This Happen to me, After College.

+#### I used ChatGPT AI, Gemini AI to find the Truth - They cheated me or not.

 I only focused on Education, I Graduated Electronic and Communication Engineering from [2012 to 2016], those are my college days, i got arrears in Wireless communication, Computer architecture, Measurement and Instrument paper.
 I clear that in [2017] during 2015-2017 are my more confusing year.